oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

-Oppia is excited to be applying for participation in [Google Summer of Code 2017](https://developers.google.com/open-source/gsoc/)!
+Oppia is excited to be participating in [Google Summer of Code 2017](https://developers.google.com/open-source/gsoc/)!
 GSoC is a global program which offers post-secondary students an opportunity to discover and work with open source organizations over the course of 3 months and be paid a stipend.
 Students work closely with one or more mentors from an open source organization in order to implement either a project idea by the organization, or a proposal of their own.

-Since GSoC 2017 mentoring organizations are not announced until **February 27, 2017**, it is not yet known whether Oppia will be participating in Google Summer of Code 2017.
-This page will be updated accordingly once it is known whether Oppia is participating.

 The following are Oppia's 2017 GSoC project ideas: